Table of Contents

 |---|---|

-| Skipping the consent talk | The scene becomes unclear, tense, or harder to stop cleanly. |
+| Skipping the consent conversation | The scene becomes unclear, tense in the wrong way, or hard to end cleanly. |

-| Going straight to high-sensitivity areas | Intensity spikes too fast and the experience feels more shocking than exciting. |
+| Jumping straight into highly sensitive areas | The intensity rises too quickly, and the experience feels more shocking than exciting. |

-| Using rough or dirty tools | Skin irritation becomes more likely and the scene feels careless. |
+| Using rough or dirty tools | Skin irritation becomes more likely, and the whole setup feels careless. |

-| Leaving clips on too long without checking in | Comfort drops, skin response becomes harder to read, and trust can drop with it. |
+| Leaving clips on too long without checking in | Comfort drops, skin reactions become harder to judge, and trust can weaken. |

-| Combining kink with rushed penetration | The whole experience turns messy instead of controlled. |
+| Combining kink with rushed penetration | The scene becomes messy instead of well-paced. |

 2. What do people mean by clothespin BDSM?